floxy85/LITA_CLASS_PROJECT/README.md

 ### DATA SOURCES
-The primary source of data used here is a Data Sales csv and this is gotten from canvas.
+The primary source of data used here is a Customer Data csv and this is gotten from canvas.

 ### TOOLS USED